Jayamkondaan: Plot

-At Madurai, he meets Durai Raj (Nizhalgal Ravi), a chilli vendor, and his daughter Annapurani (Bhavana), who are the tenants.
-Durai is a friend of Arjun's father.
-Arjun explains his situation and requests them to vacate the home so that he can sell.
+At Madurai, he meets Durairaj (Nizhalgal Ravi), a chili vendor, and his daughter Annapurani (Bhavana), who are the tenants.
+Durairaj is a friend of Arjun's father.
+Arjun explains his situation and requests that they vacate the home so that he can sell it.
 To convince Annapoorani, Arjun cooks up a story that both Annapoorani and Arjun are childhood friends.
 To his surprise, Brinda comes to Madurai to prevent Arjun from selling the property.
-She approaches Guna (Kishore), a local goon, to help her from stopping Arjun.
-Guna comes along with his wife Poongodhai (Vasundhara Kashyap) to the registrar office to stop the deal.
-A quarrel erupts between Arjun and Guna, and when Guna tries to hit Arjun with a hammer, Arjun hits the hammer's head, which ends up hitting Poongodhai, and she dies.
+She approaches Guna (Kishore), a local goon, to help her stop Arjun.
+Guna comes along with his wife, Poongodhai (Vasundhara Kashyap), to the registrar's office to stop the deal.
+A quarrel erupts between Arjun and Guna, where Poongodhai suddenly dies in the melee.
 This angers Guna, and he wants to kill Arjun.

 Arjun escapes to Chennai with Brinda, but Chandrika passes away, and Brinda has no one to care for.
 Arjun takes Brinda to his home and asks her to stay with him, and she hesitantly agrees.
-Slowly, Arjun develops affection towards Brinda and decides to give the money to her for education.
+Slowly, Arjun develops affection towards Brinda and decides to give her money for her education.
 Annapurani comes to Chennai for a volleyball match, and love blossoms between her and Arjun.
 To Arjun's surprise, Arjun and Annapurani were really childhood friends and were so close during childhood.
-Arjun decides to leave to London and join his previous job as Guna keeps searching for him.
+Arjun decides to leave for London and join his previous job, as Guna keeps searching for him.
 On the day of Arjun's flight to London, Guna kidnaps Brinda.
-Arjun comes back from the airport to rescue Brinda, and in the fight, Guna gets killed.
-Brinda realizes her mistake and gets close with Arjun.
-Finally Brindha, Annapurni, and Arjun unite.
+Arjun comes back from the airport to rescue Brinda, and Guna gets killed in the fight.
+Brinda realizes her mistake and gets close to Arjun.
+Finally, Brindha, Annapurni, and Arjun unite.

 Cast

-Vinay as Arjun Sekhar, an IT professional returning from London.

-Bhavana as Annapurani, the daughter of Durai Raj, who lives in Arjun's ancestral house.

-Lekha Washington as Brinda Sekhar, the illegitimate daughter of Arjun's father who wants to sell the ancestral house.

-Kishore as Guna, a rowdy in Madurai who begins to clash with Arjun.

-Vivek as Gopal, Arjun's friend.

-Malavika Avinash as Chandrika, Brinda's mother who is a French teacher.

-Nizhalgal Ravi as Durai Raj, a chilli vendor who lives in Arjun's family house and Annapurani's father.

-Saranya Mohan as Archana, Annapurani's sister.

-Vasundhara Kashyap as Poongodhai, Guna's wife.

-Santhanam as Bhavani, a chilli broker in Madurai.

-Krishna as Krishna, Arjun's friend.

-Cochin Haneefa as Kasi, Arjun's neighbor.